Why choose Medical Assistant?

 NICHOL SOIK, BS, CMA (AAMA)

-Nichol earned her BS in health science with an emphasis in public health from Excelsior University and her medical assistant technical diploma from Fox Valley Technical College and is a certified medical assistant (CMA).
+Nichol earned her BS in health science with an emphasis in public health from Excelsior University and her medical assistant technical diploma from Fox Valley Technical College.
+She also holds a CMA (AAMA) credential.
 Her CMA experience includes family practice and mentoring students during their clinical rotation.
 She has also worked for the VA as a health tech performing phlebotomy and preparing specimens for transportation and testing.
 Nichol regularly attends continuing education through the American Association of Medical Assistants to keep up with the educational demands of the ever-changing medical field.